-In 2007, Eby and a business partner set up another company, Pure Persona PR to help promote International African players and assist them in giving something back to their communities.
-Pure Persona was inter alia, responsible for setting up charities for footballers in their home countries; and organising community football matches.
+In 2007, Eby and a business partner set up another company, Pure Persona PR to help promote International African footballers and assist them in giving something back to their communities.
+Pure Persona was involved in setting up charities for Ghanaian internationals, Stephen Appiah and Michael Essien in their home countries; and organising community football matches.

-In 2009, Eby developed a keen interest in helping young African players.
-In TBD Sports’ first year of operation, Eby directly challenged many of the misconceptions of African football on and off the continent.
-Many players were unknowledgeable of their rights, represented by unlicensed agents and other personal challenges that stemmed from cultural and even depressed financial situations.
-Some young players have since reaped the benefits of free advice, proper representation and also an ‘international standard’ of quality healthcare locally.
+In 2009, Eby had developed a keen interest in helping young African players and clubs.
+In TBD Sports’ first year of operation, Eby directly challenged many of the misconceptions of African football in and out of the continent.
+Many players and clubs were not knowledgeable of their rights, represented by unlicensed agents and other personal challenges that stemmed from cultural and even depressed financial situations.
+Some young players and clubs have since reaped the benefits of our free advice, proper representation and also an ‘international standard’ of quality healthcare locally.

-Having seen the financial state and poor facilities of some of the clubs in Africa, Eby developed a passion for bringing money and new ideas into African Football.
+Having seen the financial state of some of the clubs in Africa, Eby developed a passion for bringing money and new ideas into African Football.
 She demonstrated this by initiating a partnership between Sunderland AFC, England and Asante Kotoko, Ghana which encourages a ‘technology’ transfer.